NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 Configuring the Ansible variables according to the deployment method is important in order to ensure that the correct storage is utilized by the underlying services.
 Let's look at the options for each of the deployment methods

 .. note::
    The tables below only contain the variables which are relevant for storage configuration as it relates to the logging service.
-There are many other options found in `the documentation <https://docs.openshift.com/container-platform/latest/install_config/aggregate_logging.html>`_ which should be reviewed, configured, and used according to your deployment.
+There are many other options found in the `logging documentation <https://docs.openshift.com/container-platform/3.11/install_config/aggregate_logging.html>`_ which should be reviewed, configured, and used according to your deployment.

 The variables in the below table will result in the Ansible playbook creating a PV and PVC for the logging service using the details provided.
 This method is significantly less flexible than using the component installation playbook after OpenShift installation, however, if you have existing volumes available, it is an option.